sage-code/maj/verbs.md

 # Verbs & conjugation

-The verbs have a root of 3 - 5 character long and is terminated with `u`.
+Infinitive form of verbs have a root of 3 - 5 character long and is terminated with `u`.

 **rules:**